Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-3-release-notes.md

 	-   [JAVA 9](https://www.oracle.com/java/java9.html) support is added in Tizen Studio.
 Users can now download and install Tizen Studio along with JAVA 9.
 -   Base IDE
 	-   Tizen Studio is updated from [Eclipse Mars](https://www.eclipse.org/mars/) to [Eclipse Oxygen](https://projects.eclipse.org/releases/oxygen), to help user with improved performance and bug fixes.
-	-   CDT (C/C++ Development Tooling) is updated to 9.3.2 and the Debugger is migrated from CDI to DSF enabling faster debugging and easier extension.
+	-   C/C++ Development Tooling (CDT) is updated to 9.3.2 and the Debugger is migrated from CDI to DSF enabling faster debugging and easier extension.
 -	Emulator Manager
 	-   The Emulator Manager is updated to support JAVA 9.
 	-   [Intel&reg; HAXM](../setup/hardware-accelerated-execution-manager.md) is upgraded to 7.0.0 to support Tizen Emulators on Windows 10 and Mac.
 -	Device Manager